ssherwood/spring-boot-jpa/README.md

 Why doesn't JPA support LocalDate?

-# Step 9: Create a JPA Converter
+# Step 9: Create a JPA LocalDate Converter

 As of the time of writing, JPA still does not natively support the JSR 310 dates.
 It does, however, provide support for custom converters that